jasaplohl/movie-night/README.md

 - Search suggestions
 - Show cast members and roles
 - Show related content
+- Able to see more videos than just the trailer?
+- Sort results by available parameters
+- Search results page remains on the same tab on back button pressed

+## Authentication
 - Log in with google
+- Favourite movies, TV shows, actors
-- Save and users favourite movies, already watched movies and watchlist
+- Already watched movies and TV shows
-- Able to see more videos than just the trailer?
+- Watchlist for movies and TV shows

+### Before Release
 - Change app name from movie_night to MovieNight
 - Change the app icon
 - Change the splashscreen